How do I register to vote?

 Who decides what we vote on?

-The Friends of Hyde Park council will ultimately decide what is voted on; however, we’d love to hear and will consider any suggestions.
+The Friends of Hyde Park board will ultimately decide what is voted on; however, we’d love to hear and will consider any suggestions.

 How long does registration take?